 - (Note 2) Business years in which significant year-on-year changes in profit are expected are included.
-More specifically, a large decrease in interest refund-related expenses and a consequent large increase in profit are expected in the fiscal year ending February 28, 2018, and the fiscal year ending February 28, 2019, due to signs of a reduction in claims for interest refunds in the short term. - (Note 3) The above financial forecasts reportedly do not include the effects expected from measures taken after Transaction. - (c) Establishing an independent third-party committee of Target Company and obtaining opinions (recommendation)
+More specifically, a large decrease in interest refund-related expenses and a consequent large increase in profit are expected in the fiscal year ending February 28, 2018, and the fiscal year ending February 28, 2019, due to signs of a reduction in claims for interest refunds in the short term.
+The relevant business plan is not based on the assumption that the Tender Offer will be implemented. - (Note 3) The above financial forecasts reportedly do not include the effects expected from measures taken after Transaction.